Animal Training — I Didn’t Fail, I Discovered 34 Ways That Don’t Work!

 “I didn’t fail.
 I discovered 34 ways that don’t work to trailer the horse!”
 I told them.
-But allow me to start from the begnning.
+But allow me to start from the beginning.

 Success and failure are relative measures.
 Success boosts one’s self-confidence and improves subsequent performances.
 However, failure toughens one up and increases persistence in the face of future mishaps.

-To go from one success story to the next feels good, but may give one a false sense of comfort.
-On the other hand, moving from one failure to the next isn’t any good to one’s morale.
+Going from one success story to the next feels good, but it may give one a false sense of security.
+On the other hand, moving from one failure to the next isn’t good for one’s morale.
 So what’s the best?
 I will tell you a short story.

 Once, when I was young and never said no to a new challenge, I accepted a job of trailering a horse.
-Horse trailering was at one time the number one problem reported by horse owners, much like the home alone problem is for dog owners and inappropriate urination and defecation for cat owners.
+Horse trailering was once the number one problem reported by horse owners, much as the home-alone problem is for dog owners, and inappropriate urination and defecation are for cat owners.

 I drove up to the farm where the horse was.
-We let if free in a small arena, drove a trailer in, and I sat on the fence just watching the animal.
+We let it free in a small arena, drove a trailer in, and I sat on the fence just watching the animal.
 It was a beautiful quarter horse mix, a mare, about four years old.
-The owner told me the story of the horse: no problems except trailering.
+The owner told me the horse’s story: no problems except trailering.
 They succeeded in one of maybe 20 tries, but only after much hassle, and it was getting worse.

 I will spare you for all the different methods (if you can call them such) they have used while trying to solve the problem—a long list of force and abuse that have nothing to do with horse training, just reflecting human frustration and thoughtlessness.
 Don’t get me wrong: the owners were not bad people.
 They were friendly and educated.
 They had just been poorly advised.

-Some dog people, these days, get their blood pressure up from hearing a faint whine from a dog, and they fight bitterly over which collarsare right and which ones are so totally wrong.
-Well, visit the horse world from time to time, and I promise you you’d begin focussing on what is essential and would not even give a thought to minor deviations.
-Except for a few (and marginalized) brave horseman and women attempting to show that there are other equally (or more) efficient ways to handle a horse than sheer force, I’m sorry to have to say it, but horse training is still a long narrative of abuse masked under the names of fancy techniques.
+Some dog people, these days, get their blood pressure up from hearing a faint whine from a dog, and they fight bitterly over which collars are right and which ones are so totally wrong.
+Well, visit the horse world from time to time, and I promise you you’d begin focusing on what is essential and would not even give a thought to minor deviations.
+Except for a few (and marginalized) brave horsemen and women attempting to show that there are other equally (or more) efficient ways to handle a horse than sheer force, I’m sorry to have to say it.
+However, horse training is still a long narrative of abuse masked under the names of fancy techniques.

 I stepped into the arena bare-handed, not even carrying the horseman’s tool number one, his rope.
 I liked the mare straight away.
-It’s with animals like with humans, some you have that feeling of liking instantly—and others, unfortunately not.
-I think she liked me too, if not right away, then maybe 10 minutes after we both just walked slowly around, each tending own business, pretending not to be bothered at all by the other.
-The owners left at some point having to run errands downtown, which I think suited us both (horse and me) perfectly well.
+It’s with animals, like with humans, some you have that feeling of liking instantly, and others, unfortunately, not.
+I think she liked me, too, if not right away, then maybe 10 minutes after we both just walked slowly around, each tending our own business, pretending not to be bothered at all by the other.
+The owners left at some point, having to run errands downtown, which I think suited us both (horse and me) perfectly well.

 We walked around in the quiet arena for about two hours.
 We had a great time.
 The owners came back and asked me if I had had the horse in the trailer.